 If they’re left, potholes can get worse over time.
 For drivers, this can cause road accidents as large potholes can cause you to lose control of your vehicle.
 But on pavements they can also lead to slips, trips and falls, causing painful injuries for pedestrians.

-If you or a loved one has suffered an injury as a result of an accident caused by a pothole, then we may be able to help you make a personal injury claim to cover the costs of your injury, as well as the longer-term effects it may have on your life.
+If you or a loved one has suffered an injury as a result of an accident caused by a pothole, then a solicitor may be able to help you make a personal injury claim to cover the costs of your injury, as well as the longer-term effects it may have on your life.

 Councils do have some rules on how deep a pothole needs to be for you to be able to claim compensation.
 This varies from council to council, but most use 40mm depth as the standard.
 Some councils also require a pothole to be a minimum width – again this varies between councils but most use 300mm as the benchmark.